 When it comes to taxes, paying employees and more, the way you structure your business matters, for example, a sole proprietorship reports its expenses and income on a Schedule C. This is also known as a 1040.

 However, when it comes to corporations and partnerships, they use different tax forms.
 Partnerships and S-corporations are taxed as pass-through entities.
 That means they get taxed at the individual level.

 How to Avoid Legal Penalties

-Knowing how your business is organized from a legal standpoint will help you better understand your tax obligations to the IRS.
+Knowing how your business is organized from a legal standpoint will help you better understand things such as the importance of HIPAA Requirements, as well as your tax obligations to the IRS.
 It’ll help you decide whether or not you have to pay quarterly tax estimates and much more.

 Also, while we’re on the topic of quarterly estimated taxes, don’t skip out on these.
 Quarterly estimated taxes are due in mid-April, June, September, and January.
 They are not optional.

 If you fail to pay quarterly estimates on time, you’ll rack up penalties on top of the taxes you owe.